dannsam/xenko-docs/manual/physics/script-a-trigger.md

 In this tutorial, we'll create a [trigger](../physics/triggers.md) that doubles the size of a ball when the ball passes through it.

+>[!Note]
+>The screenshots and videos in this tutorial were made using an earlier version of Xenko, so some parts of the UI, and the default skybox and sphere, might look different from your version.

 ## 1. Create a bouncing ball

 Follow the instructions in the [Create a bouncing ball](create-a-bouncing-ball.md) tutorial.
 This creates a simple scene in which a ball falls from mid-air, hits the ground, and bounces.